Vardot/varbase/tests/README.md

 ## 1. Change the base url

-Edit the behat.yml file, which located in:
+Edit the behat.yml file, which is located in:
 `path to your files of the project/PROJECT_DIR_NAME/docroot/profiles/varbase/behat.yml` to the domain or the local virtual domain.
 ```